bmw-tech/widget_driver/widget_driver/doc/widget_drivers.md

 **Updating the widget.**
 So now you have your dependencies and they have emitted some new state and you want to update your widget.
 But how?!

-Easy, you just call `notifyWidget()`.
-This will force your widget to call its `build` method again and update.
-Then it will just read the latest values from your `driver`.
+That's easy: Just call `notifyWidget()`.
+This will force your widget to call its `build` method again and redraw using the latest values from your `driver`.

 So for this to work, make sure that you first have all the correct data in place in your `driver` before calling `notifyWidget()`.
 Because as soon as you call `notifyWidget()` the widget will get updated.